radiodee1/url-exchange/README.md

 ## Prompt
 We add these specific urls to our prompt.
 We put them at the beginning.
 There is one of these urls for every task we want the model to perform.

 * We expect the model to answer with the particular url whenever we suggest that the model should do one of our pre-determined tasks.
-This is called our url exchange.
+This is called our 'url exchange.'
 We exchange the url for a specific programmatic action.
 * We ask the chatbot to answer questions about the single statement we collect that caused the model to use the url.
 We call this a 'Wizard' as it is modeled after the Wizards that are common in Windows operating systems when you install software.

 ## URLs In Generative Models